mlm20/terra-health-archetypes/spec.md

 - 🖼 **Low-poly AI-generated image** of the character
 - 🎚 **5 consistent health trait sliders**
 - 🧍 Optional name (entered by user)
-- 📤 CTA: "Copy My Archetype" → converts the card to PNG and copies to clipboard

 ---